-Many countries however, have their own 'official' crew lists.
+Many countries however, have their specific 'official' crew lists.
+And since the clearing

-And since they are familiar with these lists, the clearing authorities will prefer these 'official' crew lists.
+authorities are familiar with these lists, they will prefer these 'official' lists.

-Anyways, the required information will be the same as on the above crew list, so a prepared crew list will
+Anyways, the required information will be more or less the same as available in the above

-considerably simplify the completion of the 'official' crew lists.
+template, and a prepared private crew list will considerably simplify the completion of the

 Leaving national Water